yiren-jian/CoT-RNA-Transfer/README.md

 cd CoT-RNA-Transfer
 ```

-## Inference using Our Pre-trained Model
+## Inference using our pre-trained model

 Here we provide an example of using our pretrained model for inference.
 The input is a RNA MSA (see [examples](RNA_TESTSET/MSA_pydca)) and the output is predicted contact scores.
 ```bash